 Migraines can also occur when the structures (mitochondria) within cells that are responsible for converting food into energy aren’t functioning properly.
 Because B2 is required for normal mitochondria activity, the National Institute of Neurological Disorders and Stroke lists it as a potential natural treatment for migraines.

 In this study, migraine-prone adults who were given 400mg of vitamin B2 per day experienced two fewer migraines a month than people who took a placebo.
-However, it’s important to note that the beneficial effects of B2 didn’t appear until after the first month, and had maximum benefits after three months of use.
+However, it’s important to note that the benefits of B2 didn’t appear until after the first month, and had maximum impact after three months of use.

 Another scientific review found that vitamin B2 supplements (400mg daily for adults and 200mg daily for children) caused a mild reduction in the frequency of migraines in adults and children over three months old – with no serious side effects.